Violin Concerto No. 5 (Mozart)

 The Violin Concerto No. 5 in A major, K. 219, often referred to by the nickname "Turkish", was written by Wolfgang Amadeus Mozart in 1775, premiering during the Christmas season that year in Salzburg.
-It follows the typical fast–slow–fast musical structure.
+It follows the typical fast–slow–fast musical structure with certain deviations from the main tempo in the outer movements.

 Background

 Mozart composed the majority of his concertos for string instruments from 1773 to 1779, but it is unknown for whom, or for what occasion, he wrote them.
 Similarly, the dating of these works is unclear.
 Analysis of the handwriting, papers and watermarks has proved that all five violin concertos were re-dated several times.
 The year of composition of the fifth concerto "1775" was scratched out and replaced by "1780", and later changed again to "1775".
 Mozart would not use the key of A major for a concerto again until the Piano Concerto No. 12, K. 414.

 The autograph score is preserved in the Library of Congress, Washington, D.C.